zerolabnet/SSClash/README.md

 # Extra Info (optional):

-# 1. To automatically update Clash rules when the Internet interface comes up:
+## 1. To automatically update Clash rules when the Internet interface comes up:

-## Create the Hotplug Script
+Create the Hotplug Script:

 1. Create the script in `/etc/hotplug.d/iface/40-clash_rules`:
 ```bash